 - Effective Jan.
 1, 1994, individuals having been convicted of a felony or misdemeanor must file a pre-application with the ARRT in order to obtain a ruling on the impact of the conviction on their eligibility to complete the ARRT certification examination.
 Information about the pre-application process may be found on the ARRT’s website.
 The pre-application process can be found within the “Ethics” link.
 It is strongly encouraged that students pursue the pre-application process either prior to entering the program or as early in the program as possible to avoid investing time, money and effort should they be found ineligible to complete the certification exam.

 - A student must complete and pass all clinical access requirements as determined by clinical education providers.
 These include health related evaluations, criminal background check(s) and drug screening.
 Failure to successfully pass any of these requirements will require that the student withdraw from the CT Program.

-All policies regarding certificate or degree completion can be found in the catalog of the college issuing the certificate or degree, or by contacting the MiRIS Consortium Council member of the college issuing the certificate or degree (Radiography Program director).
+All policies regarding certificate or degree completion can be found in the catalog of the college issuing the certificate or degree, or by contacting the EPiC Consortium Council member of the college issuing the certificate or degree (Radiography Program director).

 Clinical Education Access Requirements

-- Students will be required to undergo a physical examination, immunizations, a drug screen and criminal background check prior to and potentially during clinical placement according to MiRIS Consortium policies as required by affiliating clinical education providers.
+- Students will be required to undergo a physical examination, immunizations, a drug screen and criminal background check prior to and potentially during clinical placement according to EPiC Consortium policies as required by affiliating clinical education providers.